ericmulcahy/ionic-firebase-storage-sample/README.md

 ###Disable CORs in Firebase Storage
 - Install gsutil.
 This comes with the firebase SDK.
-- Fill in the firebase bucket property from your firebase config.
+- Fill in the firebase bucket URL from your firebase config 'storageBucket' property.
 - Run this command from the /resoureces/firebase directory:
 ```
 gsutil cors set storage-no-cors.json gs://BUCKET_URL_HERE
 ```

 ###Running this app
-Run this command:
+Run this command from the project directory:
 ```
 ionic cordova run browser
 ```